On the Goedel's formula: G odel's formula and the diagonal theorem

 The formula $D(x)$ used in G\"odel's proof is

 Substituting \eqref{tres-2} in \eqref{tres-1} we obtain

 Let

-be the set of all well formed formulas with one free variable that are theorems or antitheorems in T. The set $\mathbb{S}$ is not finite.
+be the set of all well formed formulas with one free variable that have proofs in $T$.
+The set $\mathbb{S}$ is not finite.
 We can construct the following sequence of symbols, denoted by $\gamma$,

-Let be the G\"odel's numerals of $\gamma$ substituted by the correspondent sequences of $\textsf{sss} \ldots \textsf{s}0$.
-The sequence $\gamma$ says with symbols of the list of symbols of T that Z(x) is not provable.
+The sequence $\gamma$ says with symbols of the list of symbols of $T$ that $Z$ is not provable.
 There are infinite symbols in $\gamma$ and there is no way to express what $\gamma$ says with a number finite of symbols.
 Therefore the formula

-has not a G\"odel's number (the number obtained is not finite) and it is not a well formed formula.
-With this we proved the following theorem:
+has not a G\"odel's number (the number obtained is not finite). $\Box$

-\begin{theorem} If there is an infinite set $\mathbb{S}$ of well formed formulae with one free variable such that the elements of $\mathbb{S}$ are theorems or antitheorems in T, then the G\"odel's sentence does not exist. \end{theorem}